XueruFan/ASD-Project/README.md

 Before starting the analysis, we preprocessed the T1 MRI scans from the ABIDE (I and II) and CABIC datasets with FreeSurfer.

+In each script, there is detailed explaination.

 The subsequent processing and analysis consist of XXX steps:

 **Step 1: Extract brain measurement metrics**

 We extracted 7 global measures and 34 regional gray matter volumes from the preprocessing results.

+-